Oil Spill Strategies & Tactics at Ohmsett

 Location

-Ohmsett is located on the Naval Weapons Station Earle, in Leonardo, New Jersey; adjacent to the Sandy Hook National Park and approximately one hour drive south of New York City.
-The heart of the facility is the large outdoor, above ground concrete test tank which measures 203 meters (667 feet) long (the approximate length of two football fields) by 20 meters (65 feet) wide, by 3.3 m (11 feet) deep.
+Ohmsett is located on the Naval Weapons Station Earle in Leonardo, New Jersey, adjacent to Sandy Hook National Park and approximately one hour's drive south of New York City.
+The heart of the facility is the large outdoor, above-ground concrete test tank, which measures 203 meters (667 feet) long (the approximate length of two football fields), 20 meters (65 feet) wide, and 3.3 meters (11 feet) deep.
 It is filled with 9.84 million liters (2.6 million gallons) of crystal clear salt water, and is maintained at oceanic salinity levels.
 For more information on the Ohmsett test tank or on the area, visit the website here

-Ohmsett is maintained and operated by the U.S. Department of Interior's Bureau of Safety and Environmental Enforcement (BSEE) through a contract with MAR, Incorporated of Rockville, Maryland.
+Ohmsett is maintained and operated by the U.S. Department of Interior's Bureau of Safety and Environmental Enforcement (BSEE) through a contract with Applied Research Associates, Inc.

 Classroom/Field Topics (subject to change)